-- 1 There is quality information on a variety of topics available. - The norm for information is that it is based on facts.
+- There is quality information on a variety of topics available. - The norm for information is that it is based on facts.
 Misinformation is minimal. - The norm for information is that it is not intended to harm.
-Mal-information and hate speech are minimal. - 1 The body of content overall is inclusive and diverse. - Content production is sufficiently resourced.
+Mal-information and hate speech are minimal. - The body of content overall is inclusive and diverse. - Content production is sufficiently resourced.

-Another panelist agreed that the market poorly supports specialized publications, adding, "Thanks to the coronavirus.
-Belarus protests. and the US elections, international news moved into the epicenter of coverage by Ukrainian media."
-Local elections in October 2020 stirred national media to increase local coverage.
-Yet local media did not prioritize campaign coverage, failing to delve into the new electoral code or provide analysis of candidates, said one panelist, describing local publications as lacking context, fullness, and background.
+According to Serhii Sydorenko, editor of Evropeiska Pravda, thematic diversity is limited, although political and social reporting is widespread.
+Zakusylo agreed that the market poorly supports specialized publications, adding, "Thanks to the coronavirus, Belarus protests, and the US elections, international news moved into the epicenter of coverage by Ukrainian media."

-VoxUkraine analyzed the topic structure of 400,000 news stories within three months in 46 online media.2 The analysis identified the most-covered topics as emergencies and crimes (15 percent); politics (11-16 percent); and economics (8-10 percent);
+Local elections in October 2020 stirred national media to increase local-news coverage.
+Yet local media did not prioritize campaign coverage, failing to delve into the new electoral code or provide analysis of candidates, Zakusylo said.
+She described local publications as lacking context, fullness, and background.

-trailed by coronavirus, the world and foreign policy, showbiz and culture, society, sports, war and military, lifestyle, science, and technologies.
+VoxUkraine analyzed the topic structure of 400,000 news stories within three months in 46 online media.
+The analysis identified the most-covered topics as emergencies and crimes (15 percent); politics (11-16 percent); and economics (8-10 percent); trailed by coronavirus, the world and foreign policy, showbiz and culture, society, sports, war and military, lifestyle, science, and technologies.

 Depending on owner current interests, oligarch-owned media dominating the market may sit at one extreme or the other: loyal and complimentary to the government, or overly critical and biased against it.
-In one panelist's view, media and opinion leaders do hold the government to account and all criticize government misdeeds.
-According to another panelist, anticorruption investigative reporters are primarily the journalists that fulfill this role, but their impact is still low.
-Even high-profile cases do not spur the dismissal of officials.
-One panelist added that another set of media simply copy governmental press releases and arrange "warm baths" for interviews with public figures.
-Another panelist noted that local officials always find - or pay - friendly media outlets to cast them in a positive light.
+In Sydorenko's view, media and opinion leaders do hold the government to account and all criticize government misdeeds.
+According to Romanenko, anticorruption investigative reporters are primarily the journalists that fulfill this role, but their impact is still low.
+Even highprofile cases do not spur the dismissal of officials.
+Romanuyk added that another set of media simply copy governmental press releases and arrange "warm baths" for interviews with public figures.
+Sergeyev noted that local officials always find - or pay - friendly media outlets to cast them in a positive light.

-Investigative agencies and numerous fact-checkers force politicians to be more accurate in their statements and income declarations, said a panelist, working as a media educator with a post-graduate journalism school.
+Investigative agencies (RFE/RL's Skhemy, Bihus.Info, Slidstvo.Info) and numerous fact-checkers force politicians to be more accurate in their statements and income declarations, said Maksym Zaporozhchenko, ICT, media education, and system administration lab methodologist at the Mykolayiv Regional Institute for Post-Graduate Pedagogic Education.

 However, the challenge of unreliable information sharpened amid the pandemic and 2020 local elections.
-COVID-19 especially exposed weaknesses in fact verification and the spread of conspiracy theories, a panelist observed.
-In 2020, MCS revealed that more than 80 percent of respondents had heard false coronavirus narratives3 (e.g., that coronavirus is a bioweapon made in a Chinese or a US laboratory, invented by the media, or caused by the launch of 5G Internet technology).
+COVID-19 especially exposed weaknesses in fact verification and the spread of conspiracy theories, Romanenko observed.
+In 2020, MCS revealed that more than 80 percent of respondents had heard false coronavirus narratives (e.g., that coronavirus is a bioweapon made in a Chinese or a US laboratory, invented by the media, or caused by the launch of 5G Internet technology).
 Approximately one-third of respondents believed such stories; more than one-third said that they had shared this disinformation with others.